Trump and Kim JongEun hit it off!

 That was enough of Trump and Kim Jong Eun’s epic keyboard fights.
 Now let’s take a look at our portfolio.

-Here is our top 10 holdings
+Here is our top 10 holdings ( in alphabetical order)

 My portfolio is getting really concentrated.
 Am I worried?